fprasx/fprasx/README.md

 # Hello :)

-My name's Felix, and I'm an undergraduate student at MIT.
+I'm Felix, a sophomore student at MIT.
 I'm interested in most things low-level or performance sensitive.
-Within these areas, I'm specifically interested in developer tooling - abstraction and productivity often have a performance cost.
+Within these areas, I'm specifically interested in developer tooling like compilers, because I like enjoy the feeling of enabling fellow developers.

-I'm interested in:
-* developer tooling like languages, compilers, linters, debuggers
-* software that developers use like databases, web frameworks
-* useful libraries like fast implementations of data structures

-Some example technologies I would love to work on:
-* Turbopack
-* Svelte
-* Rust

-I am an avid Rustacean!

 ```
 Ode to Rust️